Why parents post photos of and information about children

 Balancing privacy and sharing in blogs and posts about children: tips

-If your child is OK with you sharing some information or images of him, it’s still a good idea to try to find a balance between protecting your child’s privacy and safety, and sharing your family life.
+If your child is OK with you sharing some information or images of them, it’s still a good idea to try to find a balance between protecting your child’s privacy and safety, and sharing your family life.

 Here are some tips: